Goat Diseases and Control Measures:

 - Dark color bloody discharge from the nose.

-- Vaccination once in a year in affected area should be practiced.
+- Vaccination once a year in the affected areas should be practiced.

-- Dispose dead goat (carcass) either by burying or burning.
+- Dispose of dead goat (carcass) either by burying or burning.

 - Don’t open the carcass as the germ spread through the air.